Online Bachelor’s Degree in Business Administration with a Concentration in MarketingApply Now

 Flexible, Quality Learning

 At Peru State College Online, you’ll be pleasantly surprised at just how flexible quality learning can be.
-All courses are intentionally designed for online learning, and our 120-credit-hour online Bachelor of Business Administration – Marketing can be safely accomplished wherever and whenever is best for you.
+All courses are intentionally designed for online learning, and our 120-credit-hour online BS in Business Administration in Marketing can be safely accomplished wherever and whenever is best for you.

 General Studies Requirements